Charles Calveley Foss: First World War

 On the outbreak of the First World War, Foss was serving in South Africa as adjutant of his battalion.
 The battalion was shortly dispatched to the Western Front, arriving at Zeebrugge in early October 1914, as part of the 21st Brigade, 7th Division, and fought in the First Battle of Ypres later that month.
 By the time of the battalion's withdrawal from the frontline in early November, he was the senior surviving frontline officer.
 The following year he was awarded the Distinguished Service Order (DSO) in recognition of his service at Ypres.

 In early March 1915, the 7th Division was tasked with a role in the Battle of Neuve Chapelle.
 Foss' battalion advanced to the northwest of Neuve Chapelle on the opening day of the battle, 10 March, in support of the Royal Scots Fusiliers to the east.
 They held their position for the following day but on 12 March the neighbouring Royal Scots Fusiliers had to fend off an attack on their trenches by the Germans.
 A section of their trenches were lost.
 Foss led a group of men with handheld bombs on a flanking raid and was able to recapture the lost trench.
 It was during this raid that he performed the deed for which he was awarded the Victoria Cross (VC).
 The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
 The citation reads as follows:

 Of the men who accompanied Foss during his attack, several were recognised with gallantry decorations; one, Private William Eade, was awarded the Distinguished Conduct Medal and the Order of St George.
 Sergeant William Peggs was also awarded the Order of St George while a third man, Private Walter Scrivener, killed the day after Foss's action, was mentioned in despatches.

 The 2nd Battalion was withdrawn from the frontline on 14 March.
 Later in the year Foss was married to Vere Katherine née Pollard, the widow of an Indian Army officer.
 By the time of the gazetting of his VC, Foss was serving as the brigade major of the Bedfordshire Regiment.
 While King George V was on an inspection tour of the 7th Division on 28 October 1915, he presented the VC to Foss.

-Shortly afterwards Foss was appointed a staff officer at 20th Brigade.
+Shortly afterwards Foss was appointed a brigade major of the 7th Division's 20th Infantry Brigade.
 At the end of the year, he was mentioned in despatches, the first of five such mentions during the course of the war.
 Later, having been promoted to major, he was on the staff of the 2nd, then 1st Canadian Divisions, and finally the Canadian Corps.
 During this time he was awarded the Order of Danilo 4th Class (Montenegro).
 In 1918, he instructed at a staff school in Cambridge before returning to the Western Front shortly before the end of the war with a British infantry corps.